wangpichao/wangpichao.github.io/index.md

 15. Jing Zhang, Wanqing Li, Philip Ogunbona, Pichao Wang and Chang Tang, "RGB-D based Action Recognition Datasets: A Survey", Pattern Recognition, 2016.

+## Academic Activities

+### Editorial Works:

+1. Associate Editor, Computer Engineering(<<计算机工程>>, Chinese Journal), 2019-2024

+2. Area Chair, ICME, 2021,2022: Area Chair for Multimedia Analysis and Understanding (main area)

+### Selected Invited Journal Reviewer:
+1. IEEE Transactions on Image Processing (since 2016)
+2. IEEE Transactions on Circuits and Systems for Video Technology (since 2016)
+3. IEEE Signal Processing Letters (since 2016)
+4. IEEE Transactions on Cybernetics (since 2017)
+5. IEEE Transactions on Neural Networks and Learning Systems (since 2018)
+6. IEEE Transactions on Industrial Information (since 2018)
+7. IEEE Transactions on Audio, Speech and Language Processing (since 2018)
+8. IEEE Transactions on Multimedia (since 2019)
+9. IEEE Internet of Things Journal (since 2020)
+10. ACM Transactions on Interactive Intelligent Systems (since 2019)
+11. ACM Transactions on Multimedia Computing, Communications and Applications (since 2019)
+12. Pattern Recognition (since 2017)

+### Conference Technical Program Committee Member:
+1. ICCV2017,2019,2021
+2. CVPR2018,2019,2020,2021,2022
+3. ICME2018,2019,2020,2021,2022
+4. IJCAI2018,2019,2020,2021
+5. ACCV2018,2020
+6. WACV2019,2020,2021
+7. AAAI2019,2020,2021
+8. ECCV2020
+9. NIPS2020,2021
+10. ICML2021,2022
+11. ICLR2022

+## Work Experience
+1. 2017.10-2018.6: I was employed as a researcher at Motovis Inc, and I was in charge of Fixed-point quantization networks, pixel-level semantic labeling, intelligent headlight control.

+2. 2013.07-2013.11: I was employed  as a Software Engineer at Beijing Hanze Technology Co., ltd  and I was in charge of the development of software about video enhancement, including FFMpeg video decoding, video enhancement algorithms, denoising algorithms,  and H.264 coding by CUDA.

+3. 2011.05-2011.12: I was employed as a Software Engineer at Beijing Maystar Information Technology Co., ltd , and I was in charge of decrypting the Office documents based on GPU.

+4. 2010.07-2011.06: I participated a National High-tech R&D Program (863 Program) project at Institute of Wideband Wireless Communication and 3D Imaging (IWWC&3DI): Multi-view video acquisition and demonstration system (2009AA011507).
+I was in charge of adaptive definition adjustment and format conversion in 3D video network and implemented the 3D video combination algorithm using paralleled methods based on CUDA.

+## Datasets
+1. [UOW Online Action3D Dataset](https://uowmailedu-my.sharepoint.com/personal/wanqing_uow_edu_au/_layouts/15/onedrive.aspx?id=%2Fpersonal%2Fwanqing%5Fuow%5Fedu%5Fau%2FDocuments%2FResearchDatasets%2FUOWOnlineAction3D&originalPath=aHR0cHM6Ly91b3dtYWlsZWR1LW15LnNoYXJlcG9pbnQuY29tLzpmOi9nL3BlcnNvbmFsL3dhbnFpbmdfdW93X2VkdV9hdS9FdHlOZzBJWXdMSkppc2pyeTlLWWJlMEJiZFNyYlBIclZRRFVORWhPRkViQWJRP3J0aW1lPWhmNVFvUEZJMTBn): this dataset consists of action sequences of skeleton videos, the 20 actions are from the original MSR Action3D Dataset.
+The action videos are recorded by Microsoft Kinect V.2 with average 20fms/s frame rate.
+There are 20 participants to perform these actions, every participant performs each action according to his/her personal habits.
+For each participant, he/she first repeats each action 3--5 times, then performs 20 actions continuously in a random order.
+These continuous action sequences can be used for online action recognition testing.
+The repeated action sequences will be used for training.
+In order to make the dataset can be used for cross dataset test, the 20 participants perform the actions in 4 different environments.Please cite the following papers if you use the dataset:
+Chang Tang, Wanqing Li, Pichao Wang, Lizhe Wang, "Online Human Action Recognition Based on Incremental Learning of Weighted Covariance Descriptors", Information Sciences,vol.467,pp.219-237, 2018. [paper](https://www.researchgate.net/publication/326788254_Online_Human_Action_Recognition_Based_on_Incremental_Learning_of_Weighted_Covariance_Descriptors). [code](https://1drv.ms/u/s!AtC_QqTZiFdKbDIpUNbMdaIkF_8?e=fkWaq0)